benaston/javascript/README.md

 ==========
 #Glossary

+Coercion vs. Casting
+The word conversion refers to either implicitly or explicitly changing a value from one data type to another, e.g. a 16-bit integer to a 32-bit integer.

+The word coercion is used to denote an implicit conversion.

+The word cast typically refers to an explicit type conversion (as opposed to an implicit conversion), regardless of whether this is a re-interpretation of a bit-pattern or a real conversion.

 The problem with inheritance is that people thought it was for code re-use, but in actual fact it is for modelling.

 ###Object Properties and Methods